openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Cutting_Model.md

 *   `--input` option accepts a comma-separated list of layer names of the input model that should be treated as new entry points to the model.
 *   `--output` option accepts a comma-separated list of layer names of the input model that should be treated as new exit points from the model.

 The `--input` option is required for cases unrelated to model cutting.
 For example, when the model contains several inputs and `--input_shape` or `--mean_values` options are used, you should use the `--input` option to specify the order of input nodes for correct mapping between multiple items provided in `--input_shape` and `--mean_values` and the inputs in the model.
-This is out of scope.
+Details on these options are out of scope for this document, which focuses on model cutting.

 Model cutting is illustrated with Inception V1.
 This model is in `models/research/slim` repository.
 [This section](Converting_Model.md) describes pre-work to prepare the model for the Model Optimizer to be ready to proceed with this chapter.